paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-513-bureaus-office-of-the-judge-advocate-general.md

 ## § 5148.
 Judge Advocate General’s Corps: Office of the Judge Advocate General; Judge Advocate General; appointment, term, emoluments, duties
 **(a)** The Judge Advocate General’s Corps is a Staff Corps of the Navy, and shall be organized in accordance with regulations prescribed by the Secretary of the Navy.

 **(b)** There is in the executive part of the Department of the Navy the Office of the Judge Advocate General of the Navy.
 The Judge Advocate General shall be appointed by the President, by and with the advice and consent of the Senate, for a term of four years.
 He shall be appointed from judge advocates of the Navy or the Marine Corps who are members of the bar of a Federal court or the highest court of a State and who have had at least eight years of experience in legal duties as commissioned officers.
-The Judge Advocate General, while so serving, has the grade of vice admiral or lieutenant general, as appropriate.

 **(c)** Under regulations prescribed by the Secretary of Defense, the Secretary of the Navy, in selecting an officer for recommendation to the President for appointment as the Judge Advocate General, shall ensure that the officer selected is recommended by a board of officers that, insofar as practicable, is subject to the procedures applicable to selection boards convened under chapter 36 of this title.